k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 1. **Assigned Environment with a keystore** (Protection Key) - this is the most recommended and secured method, where:

-   * Encryption is done using Fabric's powerful [Key Management](/articles//26_fabric_security/02_fabric_entities_design.md#key-management) mechanism.
+   * encryption is done using Fabric's powerful [Key Management](/articles//26_fabric_security/02_fabric_entities_design.md#key-management) mechanism.
-   * Encryption is done using each environment master key.
+   * encryption is done using each environment master key.
 This means that on runtime, an environment, with all its interfaces secrets, can be used only at the Fabric that this environment associated to.
 For example, Fabric at UAT will not able to access Production interfaces.
-   * Master key itself is protected by keystore.
+   * the master key itself is protected by a keystore.

    >  To use this option, you need to populate the "Fabric URL" field, as describe [here](/articles/25_environments/02_create_new_environment.md).